4.1 Overview of the Chapter

 4.2 CDQ Compensation QS Swaps Across Catcher Vessel Categories

-Under the new sablefish IFQ program, portions of the Aleutians and Bering Sea area sablefish TACs are set aside each year for Community Development Quotas (CDQs) under the Western Alaska Community Development Program.
-By regulation, 20% of the TAC is set aside in each area.1 These CDQ portions of the TAC are allocated among eligible western Alaskan communities in accordance with Community Development Program plans approved by the Governor of Alaska, in consultation with the NPFMC, and by the United States Secretary of Commerce.
+Under the new halibut IFQ program, a portion of the TAC in halibut areas 4B, 4C, 4D, and 4E is set aside each year for Community Development Quotas (CDQs) under the Western Alaska Community Development Program.
+By regulation, 20% of the TAC is set aside in Area 4B, 50% in Area 4C, 30% in Area 4D, and 100% in Area 4E.1 These CDQ portions of the TAC are allocated among eligible western Alaskan communities in accordance with Community Development Program plans approved by the Governor of Alaska in consultation with the NPFMC and approved by the United States Secretary of Commerce.

-In making these CDQ allocations, the NPFMC decided that they also wanted to "compensate" entities who received initial sablefish QS allocations in the Aleutians and Bering Sea areas for the reduction in their annual IFQs due to the CDQ allocations.
-The NPFMC chose a one-time compensatory mechanism whereby initial QS recipients in these CDQ areas would be awarded "CDQ compensation QS" in the sablefish non-CDQ areas.
-The non-CDQ sablefish areas are Southeast, West Yakutat, Central Gulf, and the Western Gulf.2
+In making these CDQ allocations, the NPFMC decided that they also wanted to "compensate" entities who received initial halibut QS allocations in Areas 4B, 4C, 4D, or 4E for the reduction in their annual IFQs due to the CDQ allocations.
+The NPFMC chose a one-time compensatory mechanism whereby initial QS recipients in these CDQ areas would be awarded "CDQ compensation QS" in the halibut non-CDQ areas.
+The non-CDQ halibut areas are 2C, 3A, 3B, and 4A.2

 The objective of the compensatory mechanism was to make all initial QS recipients share on an equal percentage basis the average loss in IFQ due to the CDQ allocations in Western Alaska areas.
 The formula for the CDQ compensation QS allocation was designed to serve that function.3